 Ray laughed out loud.
-"Of all the things I've ever worried about in my life, having a patient go back in time and make it so that my parents never meet has never occurred to me."
+"Of all the things I've ever worried about in my life, having a patient go back in time and stop my parents from meeting has never occurred to me."

 Julian lifted a fist; Ray bumped it.
 "Still nothing to worry about," Julian said.
 "It's all good."